victorkt/mock-server/README.md

 # Mock Server #

-A simple mock server with dynamic routes and templated responses.
+A simple mock server that responds to dynamic routes with templated responses.

 > Under development